NREL/wind-hybrid-open-controller/docs/interfaces.md

 # Interfaces

-The `whoc.interfaces` modules contains a library of interfaces for connecting WHOC with various simulation platforms and other repositories.
+The `whoc.interfaces` module contains a library of interfaces for connecting WHOC with various simulation platforms and other repositories.
 Each controller run will require an `interface`, which is an instantiated object of a class in this library.
 All interface classes should inherit from `InterfaceBase`,